 The right healthcare risk management software should allow for:

 Many hospital incident reporting processes involve far too much manual data entry—and too much muddling through long forms that contain questions not applicable to a staff member’s specific unit or department.
 This takes up time and leads to distracted, rushed, and inaccurate reporting.
-A healthcare risk management system with configurable patient safety event reporting forms that include elements such contingent questions, drop-down lists for code selection, and dynamic field population can reduce data entry errors and cut down on the amount of time staff is away from patients and other urgent matters.
+A healthcare risk management system with configurable incident reporting forms that include elements such contingent questions, drop-down lists for code selection, and dynamic field population can reduce data entry errors and cut down on the amount of time staff is away from patients and other urgent matters.

 Options for submitting reports